The Complete Guide to England's Golf Coast

 The Good Life

-Although England’s Golf Coast is heavy with great golf, it’s a little light on the Good Life.
+Although England's Golf Coast is heavy with great golf, it's a little lighter on the Good Life compared to other marquee regions for golf across the pond.

-Tourists looking to fill the week with sightseeing while the rest of the group plays golf may find the area lacking.
+Tourists looking to fill the week with sightseeing while the rest of the group plays golf may find the options a little wanting after a few days.

 The best concentration of sightseeing on England's Golf Coast is found in the heart of Liverpool.

-Finally, those visiting in the spring or fall will find the quintessential Liverpool experience with a visit to famed Anfield for a football match.
+For those visiting in the spring or fall, consider the quintessential Liverpool experience with a visit to famed Anfield for a football match.
+Fans of Manchester United or Manchester City can do the same within easy striking distance of Liverpool.

 For the Day Tripper

-If you plan to take a day off the golf course, England's Golf Coast offers some great options for the day tripper.
+If you plan to take a day off the golf course, the area around England's Golf Coast offers some great options for exploration.

 Chester, one of the most historic cities in England, is less than an hour from Hoylake.